bentlema/puppet-tutorial-pe/tutorial/05-Puppet-Config-and-Code.md

 One annoying thing about Vagrant is that if you configure the VM with a hostname, Vagrant will automatically edit /etc/hosts to make sure the hostname entry is in there, but it adds the hostname to the '127.0.0.1 localhost' line.
 That's not what we want.
-And every time we stop and start the with Vagrant, it re-writes the hosts file this way!
+And every time we stop and start the VM with Vagrant, it re-writes the hosts file this way!

 Docker doesn't have this issue, and we've used some extra command-line options